-The Canon EOS-1D and the Canon EOS-1D C are two professional cameras that were officially introduced, respectively, in September 2001 and April 2012.
+The Canon EOS-1D and the Canon EOS-1D C are two professional cameras that were announced, respectively, in September 2001 and April 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and a full frame (1DC) sensor.
-The 1D has a resolution of 4.1 megapixel, whereas the 1DC provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1D has a resolution of 4.1 megapixels, whereas the 1DC provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D C is notably larger (5 percent) than the Canon 1D.
 However, the 1DC is slightly lighter (3 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1DC) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (1D).
-You can find a comprehensive overview of suitable optics in the Canon EF Lens Catalog.
+You can compare the optics available in the Canon EF Lens Catalog.

-The price is, of course, an important factor in any camera decision.
-The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will obviously take relative prices into account.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The 1D was launched at a markedly lower price (by 57 percent) than the 1DC, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.